apache/carbondata/docs/faq.md

 name String)
 STORED BY 'carbondata';
 ```
-Then execute insert into operation:
 ```
 INSERT INTO TABLE carbon_table SELECT * FROM source_table;
 ```
-After insert operation, you will get the data in source table's order when query carbon table, rather than in carbon table's column order as expected.
 ```
 SELECT * FROM carbon_table;
+id  city    name
 1   jack    beijing
 2   erlu    hangzhou
 3   davi    shenzhen
 ```
 As result shows, the second column is city in carbon table, but what inside is name, such as jack.
+This phenomenon is same with insert data into hive table.

 If you want to insert data into corresponding column in carbon table, you have to specify the column order same in insert statment.
 ```
 INSERT INTO TABLE carbon_table SELECT id, city, name FROM source_table;
 ```